BonoboPLC/lojjo_wiki/administration/games/raffle.md

 If the sum of all the Buy-ins exceed this value before the start of the game, no additional supplements are made to the prize pool.

 > **Use Case:**  The Guaranteed prize pool is displayed to players from the moment that the game is turned on .
-If the actual prize pool exceeds the guaranteed prize pool then the prize pool which is displayed to players will increment up by the value of the Buy-in for each entry thereafter.
+If the actual prize pool exceeds the guaranteed prize pool, then the prize pool which is displayed to players will increment up by the value of the Buy-in for each entry thereafter.
 {.is-success}

 > **Usage Note:**  If the Guaranteed prize pool is $1000 and only $900 in buy-ins have been contributed, then an additional $100 is contributed from Guaranteed Games Expense account to the prize pool of the game.